vishvAsa/kalpAntaram/kANe/v5p1/2_Astrology_and_dharmashAstra/19_Kalpa_Manvantara_mahAyuga_Yuga.md

 The Indian seasons would thus be permanently fixed with respect to the reformed Calendar as follows:

 Seasons : Grisma --- Vaisakha and Hemanta – Kārtika and (summer) Jýeṣtha. (late autumn) Mārgasirṣa.
-Varsā -- Āṣādha and Śiśira – Pausa and Māgha. (rains) Śrāvana. (winter) Sarad - Bhadrapada and Vasanta - Phālguna and (Autumn) Aśvina.
+Varsā -- Āṣāḍha and Śiśira – Pausa and Māgha. (rains) Śrāvana. (winter) Sarad - Bhadrapada and Vasanta - Phālguna and (Autumn) Aśvina.
 (Spring ) Caitra.

 The States now having the solar calendars for civil and partly religious purposes which start the year from Vaiśākha (April 14th ) will have to begin the year 23 days earlier, but the first month will be Caitra.
 The effect of this will be that in Bengal, Orissa and Assam solar months start approximately seven days later than now, and in Tamil-nad solar months start approximately 23 days earlier than now, for the month called Vaiśākha (14th April to 14th May) in Bengal and Orissa is called Chittırai (or caitra) in Tamil-nad.
 Those who use the lunar calendar beginning with Caitra also for civil purposes would experience no great difficulty in adopting this unified calendar